Difference between HADOOP vs RDBMS

 Conclusion – HADOOP vs RDBMS

 By the above comparison, we have come to know that HADOOP is the best technique for handling Big Data compared to that of RDBMS.
 As day by day, the data used increases and therefore a better way of handling such a huge amount of data is becoming a hectic task.
 Analysis and storage of Big Data are convenient only with the help of the Hadoop eco-system than the traditional RDBMS.
-Hadoop is a large-scale, open source software framework dedicated to scalable, distributed, data-intensive computing.
-This framework breakdowns large data into smaller parallelizable data sets and handles scheduling, maps each part to an intermediate value, Fault-tolerant, reliable, and supports thousands of nodes and petabytes of data, currently used in development, production and testing environment and implementation options.
+Hadoop is a large-scale, open-source software framework dedicated to scalable, distributed, data-intensive computing.
+This framework breakdowns large data into smaller parallelizable data sets and handles scheduling, maps each part to an intermediate value, Fault-tolerant, reliable, and supports thousands of nodes and petabytes of data, currently used in the development, production and testing environment and implementation options.